spyder-ide/spyder-docs/doc/emergency-cpr.rst

 #. **Run Spyder with administrator rights** just in case it is some sort of permissions issue.

    .. image:: images/emergency-cpr/emergency-cpr-administrator-run.png
-      :alt: Spyder's app in menu showing run as adminsitrator option
+      :alt: Spyder's app in menu showing run as administrator option

 #.
-If it is currently installed "for just you", **try uninstalling and reinstalling Anaconda "for all users" instead**, and vice versa, as some systems can have issues with one or the other.
+If it is currently installed "just you", **try uninstalling and reinstalling Anaconda "for all users" instead**, and vice versa, as some systems can have issues with one or the other.

 #. **Reinstall Spyder into your local startup drive**, to a directory path and user account without spaces, special characters, or unusual permissions.